Share this Article

 The environment: The elephant in the room

 One community board member told us that the neighborhood’s “toxic legacy is really bad.”
-In fact The Brooklyn Eagle reports there are currently three properties that currently are discharging oil into Newtown Creek, adding pollution to the already toxic federal Superfund site, which has undergone years of mitigation.
+The Brooklyn Eagle reported there were three properties discharging oil into Newtown Creek, adding pollution to the already toxic federal Superfund site, which has undergone years of mitigation.

 “I would hesitate to raise a family here.
 The schools are good but it’s the environmental issues that worry me the most.
 You can’t grow anything here; and if you do, you wouldn’t want to eat it.
 I wish there were more transparency about the issue.” —Paige